galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 _React_

 As our product and team grows, we realized that JQuery doesn't help much for scale, as it requires a lot of effort to maintain and add new functionalities, as routes for instance.
-So, we realized that some great Javascript frameworks is emerging like Angular, Vue, React and they offer great flexibility to work with frontend making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.
-Here we go to rewrite our application to React (just for example):
+So, we realized that some great Javascript frameworks is taking place like Angular, Vue, React and they offer great flexibility to work with frontend making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.
+Here we go to rewrite our application to React, the one chosen:

 ```javascript
 import React, { Component } from "react";